Place your bets on this delicious Kentucky Derby pie filled with semi-sweet chocolate chips, walnuts and a good splash of bourbon.

 - 1 cup of semi-sweet chocolate chips

-- 1 unbaked pie crust for a nine-inch pie plate – check out my tutorial for making a homemade pie crust if you want to make your own.
+- 1 unbaked pie crust for a nine-inch pie plate – you can use a store-bought crust or check out my tutorial for making a homemade buttery pie crust if you want to make your own crust.

 How to make Kentucky Derby pie